Ben-Jamin-Griff/ProsNet/readme.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This respository contains the software and models developed for *"A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (pre-print)*.
+This respository contains the software and models developed for *"A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (preprint)*.

 Here are the main uses of this software:
 * Process shank activPAL accelerometer data to estimate daily physical behaviour postures
 * Process shank activPAL accelerometer data with thigh activPAL event data for creating labeled datasets
-* Re-create the model development process used in Griffiths et al. 2021
+* Re-create the model development process used in Griffiths et al. (2021)
 * Experiment with new model development methods TBA
-* Eestimate non-wear periods from activPAL accelerometer data - algorithm validation ongoing
+* Estimate non-wear periods from activPAL accelerometer data - algorithm validation ongoing

 This repository is constantly being updated.
 Check back for more info...